-Altogether, we were very happy with our delicious start to our Studley Castle day.
+Altogether, I was very happy with the delicious start to my Studley Castle day.

 The menu includes a selection of sandwiches, sharing platters and light meals.
 And there are some very yummy looking cakes on offer.

-If you fancy a glass of something stronger, drinks can be brought over to you from the Evesham bar.
+The sandwich of tender butter-fried chicken, and my roasted red pepper, hummus and avocado roll were both packed full of flavour.
+And if you fancy a glass of something chilled, drinks can be brought over to you from the Evesham bar.
 I was pleased to see that Studley Castle also offers both a non-alcoholic lager and Seedlip alcohol-free spirits.

-No, we didn’t try afternoon tea during our visit to Studley Castle, even though it was very tempting.
+No, I didn’t try afternoon tea during my visit to Studley Castle, even though it was very tempting.